-The dataset was provided by Black and Veatch, consisting of 1696 JPEG images of power-lines with the dimensions of 5280×3956 and a resolution of 72x72.
-We randomly divided the entire dataset into
+The dataset was provided by Black and Veatch, consisting of 1696 JPEG images of power lines with the dimensions of 5280×3956 and a resolution of 72x72.
+We randomly divided the entire dataset into 80% training sets and 20% test sets.
+Each image is annotated with a bounding-box around the objects of interest: the insulators.
+The insulators are broadly categorized as damaged (positive class)

-Figure 1: AdeNet Deep Learning Architecture
+Fig. 1.
+AdeNet Deep Learning Architecture